bob-collective/bob/README.md

-# BOP
+# BOB

-Bitcoin Optimistic Rollup (BOP) is a Substrate-based, Bitcoin-optimized, and OP Stack-compatible smart contract development kit.
+Building on Bitcoin (BOB) is a Substrate-based, Bitcoin-optimized, and EVM-compatible rollup and smart contract development kit.